 The Employer may institute a grievance alleging a general misinterpretation or violation by the Union or any employee by filing a written grievance with the Bargaining Unit President, with a copy to the Labour Relations Officer within twenty (20) days after the circumstances have occurred.
 A meeting will be held between the parties within ten (10) days.
-The Union shall reply within ten (10) days after the meeting, and failing settlement, the matter may be referred to arbitration.

-- 8.12 (a) Where a difference arises between the parties relating to the interpretation, application or administration of this Agreement, including any questions as to whether a matter is arbitrable, or where an allegation is made that this Agreement has been violated, either of the parties may, after exhausting the grievance procedure established by this Agreement, notify the other party in writing of its decision to submit the difference or allegation to arbitration, and the notice shall contain the name of the first party's appointee to an Arbitration Board.
-The recipient of the notice shall, within ten (10) days, inform the other party of the name of its appointee to the Arbitration Board.
-The two appointees so selected shall within ten (10) days of the appointment of the second of them, appoint a third person who shall be the Chairperson.
-If the recipient of the notice fails to appoint a nominee, or if the two nominees fail to agree upon a Chairperson within the time limit, the appointment shall be made by the Minister of Labour for Ontario upon the request of either party. - (b) Within thirty (30) calendar days of the receipt of notice referred to in Article 8.12 (a) above, either party may require a process for a sole arbitrator where the grievance concerns: - i) A job posting. - ii) A short-term layoff. - iii) Responsibility pay, premiums, overtime and call-in pay.
+The Union shall reply with within ten (10) days after the meeting, and failing settlement, the matter may be referred to arbitration of the parties may, after exhausting the grievance procedure established by this Agreement, notify the other party in writing of its decision to submit the difference or allegation to arbitration, and the notice shall contain the name of the first party's nominee to an Arbitration Board.
+The recipient of the notice shall, within ten (10) days, inform the other party of the name of its nominee to the Arbitration Board.
+The two nominees so selected shall within ten (10) days of the appointment of the second of them, appoint a third person who shall be the Chairperson.
+If the recipient of the notice fails to appoint a nominee, or if the two nominees fail to agree upon a Chairperson within the time limit, the appointment shall be made by the Minister of Labour for Ontario upon the request of either party.